fourteatoo/clj-evohome/README.md

 A Clojure library to query and configure Honeywell EVO Home (aka TCC) installations.

-The library interact with the REST API of the cloud service.
+The library interacts with the REST API of the cloud service.
 Those servers do the actual talking with your Honeywell devices.
 That is, you need an internet connection.